learn-co-curriculum/phase-3-introduction-to-hashes/README.md

 ## Conclusion

 We're just getting started with hashes, but hopefully you can already see why they might be useful.
 With hashes, we can use hash keys as a way of _naming_ individual pieces of data.
 Including multiple key/value pairs allows us to _associate_ different bits of data, bundling them all up into one object.

-Now that we can create hashes and store data as key/value pairs, in the next lesson, we'll look at how we can access that data.
-Given a dictionary and a particular word, we can look up the definition of that word.
-Similarly, given a hash and a key in that hash, we can look up the value assigned to that key.
+Now that we can create hashes and store data as key/value pairs, in the next lesson, we'll look at how we can access, update, and even delete those "pairs."

 ## Resources